What You Need to Know About Small Business Microloans

 Microloans can be used for many purposes including the purchase of equipment, inventory, machinery, fixtures, furniture, supplies, and even to purchase another business.

 No. The Small Business Administration (SBA) does not lend money to businesses or individuals.
-However, the SBA does have many programs that small businesses can apply to for loans and other business support.
-The SBA does provide funding to certain nonprofit community lenders that go to fund lending nonprofits.
-These lenders then make microloans to small businesses, usually within their communities.
+However, the SBA does have many programs that help small businesses apply for loans and other business support.
+The SBA does provide funding to certain nonprofit community lenders, and these lenders then make microloans to small businesses, usually within their communities.

 What Are the General Terms?

 Each microlender will have their requirements for repayment of a microloan.
 In general, the maximum term for microloans is six years, but interest rates and collateral requirements vary considerably between microlenders.

 Most microlenders require a personal guarantee by at least one of the business' owners.